ZoneAlarm Antivirus Review 2025: Is Your Digital Life Fortified?

 Phishing protection

-ZoneAlarm’s anti-phishing extension was automatically installed on Google Chrome along with the desktop app installation.
-Along with anti-phishing, Web Secure blocks unsafe sites, scans your downloaded files, extracts threats from email attachments and downloads.
+ZoneAlarm Web Secure, its anti-phishing extension, was automatically added to our Chrome browser after we downloaded the desktop app.
+Along with anti-phishing, Web Secure blocks unsafe sites, scans your downloaded files, and removes threats from email attachments and downloads.

 ZoneAlarm Web Secure settings and toggles

-Unfortunately, it was not able to prevent a harmful page in our testing, and we could not get it to flag anything despite numerous attempts.
+Unfortunately, ZoneAlarm Web Secure failed to prevent a harmful page in our testing, and we couldn't get it to flag anything beyond the malware test files despite numerous attempts.

 ZoneAlarm Web Secure phishing extension showing list of notifications